uselagoon/lagoon/docs/applications/ruby.md

 ## Database configuration

-The example uses our Postgresql image (see the docker-compose.yml file).
+The example uses our Postgresql image (see the `docker-compose.yml` file).
 Configuring database access in Rails for Lagoon is very straightforward.
-Since Lagoon injects the database host, name, and credentials as environment variables, we can just change our [`config/database.yml`](https://github.com/lagoon-examples/ruby-on-rails/blob/main/config/database.yml) to be aware of these env vars, and consume them if they exist.
+Since Lagoon injects the database host, name, and credentials as environment variables, we can change our [`config/database.yml`](https://github.com/lagoon-examples/ruby-on-rails/blob/main/config/database.yml) to be aware of these env vars, and consume them if they exist.

 ```
 default: &default